ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) It was the first CAD system ever created
+A) It was free to use

 B) It was the first CAD software available without government contracts

 C) It introduced 3D modeling

-D) It was free to use
+D) It was the first CAD system ever created

 ---

-It was the first CAD software available without government contracts
+B

 ///